 Designed as a free, 90-minute audio program, There It Is—Take It! seeks to shed light on the mutual past, present, and possible future of Los Angeles and Owens Valley—centered around its complicated and intertwined water history.
 The project illuminates the historic physical source of drinking water for the Los Angeles municipality while simultaneously revealing the complex relationship these two seemingly polar regions of California share through an innovative aural program incorporating interviews, field recordings, music, and archival audio that educates the listener while experiencing scenic Owens Valley landscape firsthand along U.S. Route 395.
 Optionally, the program may be experienced online.

 How to experience the tour:

 - • Listen to individual audio tracks online by selecting a track to the right.
 Burn a CD of the entire program (requires two CDs) or download the tour to your mobile device as a podcast to experience while traveling.
-A supplemental version of the audio tour will be available in coming months for experiencing while driving Mulholland Drive in the hills above Los Angeles.

 - • Download the PDF audio tour map (1.2 megs) for your travels.
 The map is best printed on 11 x 17 inch tabloid paper.